 7 July, 2021

-Incatema Consulting & Engineering has been awarded a new contract to build a marine outfall to discharge wastewater from the treatment plant that the company is executing in Cambèréne district, city of Dakar, Senegal.
+Incatema Consulting & Engineering has been awarded a new contract to build a marine outfall to discharge wastewater from the treatment plant that the company is remodelling and extending in Cambèréne district, city of Dakar, Senegal.
 The project involves construction of a connecting shaft to the land segment of the emissary pipe, which will serve as a working shaft for construction of a micro tunnel under the sea.

 This tunnel will have length of 1,200 metres with a 2,200 mm-diameter and will be executed by means of a sophisticated tunnel boring machine with a “closed tunnel shield” which, as it perforates the soil, will lay a reinforced concrete pipe with an internal diameter of 1,600 mm, in segments of 2.5 m.
 On the end of the 1,200 linear metres of pipe a segment of HDPE pipe will be connected, with a length of 100 m and an internal diameter of 1,200 mm, installed with a series of nozzles for discharging the effluent.

 In this regard, “construction of the emissary pipe is an additional element of the ambitious environmental plan to reduce pollution in Senegal’s capital city.
 According to the study presented by the Pasteur Institute of Dakar and the Senegalese Ministry of the Environment, among other bodies, the city of Dakar presents variable quantities of pollutant waste that not only has an impact on health, but also on fishing and other sector resources”, notes the Incatema Consulting & Engineering’s Director of Infrastructures, Fernando Díaz.

 Marine outfalls comprise a series of submarine infrastructures with a large diameter and extension that facilitate the transportation of wastewater through a pipeline (generally made of polyethylene) buried in the seabed.